 When I was playing around with

-formaction attribute I learned something interesting in the way the attribute interacts with Enter-triggered submit events.
-I'm documenting my findings here for personal records and to help others debug this undocumented behavior.
+formaction attribute I learned something interesting about the way the attribute interacts with Enter-triggered submit events.
+I'm documenting my findings here to help others - and my future self - debug this undocumented behavior.
 Note: Everything discussed about

 formaction applies identically to